open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/manual.md

 \OpenTelemetry\API\LoggerHolder::set($logger);
 ```

-If no PSR-3 logger is provided, error messages will instead be recorded via
-`trigger_error` .

 For more fine-grained control and special case handling, custom handlers and
 filters can be applied to the logger (if the logger offers this ability).